2023 Best Business Schools in Oklahoma

 Our rankings named Tulsa Community College the best school in Oklahoma for business students working on their degree.

-You’ll join some of the best and brightest minds around you if you attend University of Oklahoma Norman Campus.
-The school came in at #3 on this year’s list.
+You’ll join some of the best and brightest minds around you if you attend University of Tulsa.
+The school came in at #4 on this year’s list.

-By the time they get their degree, students from this school have racked up an average of $28,470 in student loans.After graduating from SNU, students go on to jobs where they make an average of $49,687 during the early years of their career.
+Degree recipients from SNU accumulate an average of $28,470 in student debt by the time they complete their degree.After graduating from SNU, students go on to jobs where they make an average of $49,687 during the early years of their career.

 University of Central Oklahoma did quite well in this year’s ranking of the best places for business students.
 It came in at #7 on the list.

-Degree recipients from UCO accumulate an average of $25,293 in student debt by the time they complete their degree.
+On average, students take out $25,293 in loans while pursuing their degree.
 For those students on a 10-year repayment plan, the average payment due each month is around $173.
 Once they receive their degree, UCO graduates enter the workforce, making an average salary of $39,113 during the early year of their career.

 Oklahoma Christian University came in at #8 in this year’s edition of the ranking.